fioprotocol/fips/fip-3.md

 ## Specification
 ### Friend List
-The core concept which accomplishes objectives described in *Motivation* is Friend List.
-The challenge with creating a Friend List on open-blockchain is that it should not be known that two parties are transacting with each other.
-To overcome this challenge, the party placing a transaction on the blockchain encrypts the other party's public key in such a way that the other party can know it's theirs, but an observer cannot.
+The core concept which accomplishes above objectives is a Friend List.
+This concept allows for the computation of shared secret where only one party is visible on chain.
+To acheive this, the party placing a transaction on the blockchain encrypts the other party's public key in such a way that the other party can know it's theirs, but an observer cannot.

 This concept will allow the following:
-* Place FIO Request, OBT Record on the blockchain with only one party visible by an observer
+* Place FIO Request, OBT Record on the blockchain with only one party visible by an observer.
-* Place NBPAs mappings on the blockchain with only one party visible by an observer
+* Place NBPAs mappings on the blockchain with only one party visible by an observer.

 It is important to note that Friend List will exist between FIO Public Keys, not FIO Addresses, as past transactions should not be readable by the new owner of the FIO Address.
 This has the following consequences:
 * Once user transfers their FIO Address to another public key (even if they control it), they will lose their whitelist.
 That is already a moot point, since they will not be able to decrypt the data anyway.